eibens/statefool/README.md

 ## Examples

 - The [minimal example](examples/minimal) is an application in a single file.
-- The [extensible example](examples/extensible) implements the same functionality as the minimal exaple, but with a folder structure fit for larger projects
+- The [extensible example](examples/extensible) is an application with a folder structure fit for larger projects

 Serve the examples at [localhost:8080](http://localhost:8080):